ROCprofiler-SDK callback tracing services#

 void* callback_data)

-The record parameter contains the information to uniquely identify a tracing record type and has the following definition:
+• record: Contains the information to uniquely identify a tracing record type.
+Here is the definition:

 typedef struct rocprofiler_callback_tracing_record_t